STJr/SRB2/README.md

 - libupnp (Linux/OS X only)
 - libgme (Linux/OS X only)

-Warning: 64-bit builds are not netgame compatible.
+Warning: 64-bit builds are not netgame compatible with 32-bit builds.
 Use at your own risk.

 ## Compiling